mcol/caught-by-the-fuzz/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-A very simple mechanism to fuzz-test the exported functions of an R package.
+The `CBTF` package implementa a very simple mechanism for fuzz-testing functions in the public interface of an R package.

+Fuzz testing can be used in the first instance to identify functions that do not have sufficient argument validation.
+Besides, fuzz testing can identify sets of inputs that, while satisfying the implicit typing of a function signature, are problematic inside the function body.
+These often concern presence of missing values, `NULL` entries, dimensionality- or sign-related errors.

+The core functionality of the package is `fuzz()`, whose aim is to call each provided function with a certain input and record the output produced.
+If an error is generated, this is captured and reported to the user, unless the error message matches a pattern of whitelisted errors.

+The helper function `get_exported_functions()` identifies the functions in the public interface of a given package, facilitating the generation of the list of functions to be fuzzed.

 At the moment this is extremely limited: it operates only on the first argument and it doesn’t introduce any randomness.
 However, it’s convenient when there are a large number of functions to test.

 ## Usage